solvidini/my-website/README.md

 # Personal Portfolio Website
-This is my portfolio website.
-I'll upload here many of my projects in the future.
+This is my website.
+You can find many of my projects here.

 ## Technologies
 Main technologies I used to create this website: